Ramanand599/Data_Science_projects_ML/README.md

     - Description: The main objective of the Salary Prediction project is analyze the employee's demographics such as  age, experience job title, country and race to predicts the salary.
     - Technologies Used: The notebooks uses Descision Tree Regressor and Random Forest Regressor
-    - Results: The Random Forest Regressor performed best with 94.6% accuracy
+    - Results: The Random Forest Regressor performed best with 94.6% accuracy 4.[Room Occupancy Detection]
+    - Description: The project predicts the room occupancy by analyzing the sensor data such as temperature, light and co2 level.
+    - Technologies Used: The notebooks uses Random Forest Classifier
+    - Results: The Random Forest Classifier performed well with an accuracy of 98%